-Well, I’ve been in the blogging field for a long time now and purchased many online course in the last 5 years.
+Well, I’ve been in the blogging field for a long time now and purchased many online courses in the last 5 years.
 And from my experience, I am telling you that you don’t need to be an expert or a certified instructor to create an online course.

-So let’s say if you are working in the cooking niche and you can cook better than most people and most importantly if you can create your course material in a way that can truly teach people how to cook then there should be nothing holding you back from creating your course.
+So let’s say if you are working in the cooking niche and you can cook better than most peoples and most importantly if you can create your course material in a way that can truly teach people how to cook then there should be nothing holding you back from creating your course.

 How to Come up with Course Ideas?